May 4, 2020

 Why You Need Managed Backup Services

 Businesses in the digital age run on hardware, software (applications) and data.
 If access to any of these elements is lost, business operations cease and you’re officially in downtime.
-A disaster recovery plan ensures access to these elements is quickly restored in the event of a disaster whether it’s manmade such as a cyberattack or a natural disaster such as major power outage, flood, fire, etc. Some of the reasons you need backup and disaster recovery services include:
+A backup and disaster recovery plan ensures access to these elements is quickly restored in the event of a disaster whether it’s manmade such as a cyberattack or a natural disaster such as major power outage, flood, fire, etc. Some of the reasons you need backup and disaster recovery plan services include:

 - Maximizing business uptime and downtime costing thousands of dollars per minute

 - Freeing your IT team to handle other important tasks